A Multimodal Approach to Alzheimer's Diagnosis: Geometric Insights from Cube Copying and Cognitive Assessments: Introduction

 To address these challenges, researchers have explored simpler neuropsychological tests and technology-based solutions that make AD screening faster and easier.
-Comprehensive neuropsychological assessments, while informative, are time consuming and impractical for routine use \cite{Snyder2014}.
-This is especially problematic given the rising number of patients and the limited availability of specialists \cite{Prince2013}.
-One promising alternative is the cube copying test, a brief visuospatial drawing task in which an individual is asked to copy a wire-frame drawing of a three-dimensional cube \cite{Freedman1994}.
-This task is very simple and language independent \cite{Mendez1991}, and can be performed almost anywhere, even on electronic devices, making it an attractive and portable screening tool.
+Comprehensive neuropsychological assessments, while informative, are time consuming and impractical for routine use \cite{snyder2014developing}.
+This is especially problematic given the rising number of patients and the limited availability of specialists \cite{prince2013global}.
+One promising alternative is the cube copying test, a brief visuospatial drawing task in which an individual is asked to copy a wire-frame drawing of a three-dimensional cube \cite{shimada2006necker}.
+This task is very simple and language independent, and can be performed almost anywhere, even on electronic devices, making it an attractive and portable screening tool.
 Prior studies have investigated the feasibility of cube copying for dementia detection.
-Results consistently show that visuoconstructional performance on this test deteriorates as cognitive impairment increases \cite{Gainotti1972,Freedman1994}.
-Patients with AD often produce characteristic errors when copying a cube such as misaligned connections or distorted angles due to their visuospatial deficits \cite{Mendez1991}.
-Furthermore, longitudinal research on individuals with mild cognitive impairment (MCI) has shown that those with poor cube-copying scores are significantly more likely to progress to AD, highlighting the test’s potential value for early diagnosis \cite{Alladi2006}.
+Results show that cube-copying performance reflects visuospatial and constructional function in AD and is associated with disease severity \cite{palmqvist2008usefulness}.
+Patients with AD often produce characteristic errors when copying a cube such as misaligned connections or distorted angles due to their visuospatial deficits \cite{shimada2006necker}.
+Furthermore, longitudinal research on individuals with mild cognitive impairment (MCI) has shown that those with poor cube-copying scores are significantly more likely to progress to AD, highlighting the test’s potential value for early diagnosis \cite{buchhave2008cube}.
 These findings suggest that the cube copying task can serve as a sensitive indicator of the subtle cognitive declines associated with AD.